Graduate Courses

 There are many issues facing correctional officers, including inmate mental health issues, use of force, sexual conduct, rape, narcotic abuse, inmate violence and gangs.
 Corrections supervisors, responsible for the conduct of their officers, need to understand the legal issues involved in supervising officers and inmates in the correctional setting.
 Students will confront the issues by examining real cases that led to allegations of federal civil rights abuses against officers and supervisors in the correctional environment.
 3 credits

-As America enters the twenty-first century the prison industry, which had been a growing industry for decades, is shrinking alongside state budgets.
+This class will address the history and future of American correctional systems.
+The first half of the class will discuss the history of corrections in America beginning as soon as the first English settlers arrived in 1607.
+From the Jamestown settlement to today, correctional efforts have been marked by the best of intentions and the worst of abuses.
+The second half of the class will cover how America enters the twenty-first century and how the prison industry, which had been a growing industry for decades, is shrinking alongside state budgets.
 The issue presented by this problem is how well corrections professionals can respond to the growing demand to tighten budgets while improving ways to supervise and control released inmates in the community, many of whom continue their criminal careers.
 3 credits

 Although juveniles make up approximately 15 percent of the population, they account for almost 25 percent of all reported crime.
 Is there some facet of adolescent experience - a type of culture- that promotes the acceptance of deviant behavior and crime?
 This course examines the reasons behind the propensity for juveniles to commit crime far out of proportion to their percentage of the overall population.
 3 credits